wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

 Curl is used to demonstrate how you can interact with HDInsight by using raw HTTP requests to run, monitor, and retrieve the results of Hive queries.
 This works by using the WebHCat REST API (formerly known as Templeton) provided by your HDInsight cluster.

-
-> [AZURE.NOTE] If you are already familiar with using Linux-based Hadoop servers, but are new to HDInsight, see [What you need to know about Hadoop on Linux-based HDInsight](/documentation/articles/hdinsight-hadoop-linux-information).
+> [AZURE.NOTE] If you are already familiar with using Linux-based Hadoop servers, but are new to HDInsight, see [What you need to know about Hadoop on Linux-based HDInsight](/documentation/articles/hdinsight-hadoop-linux-information/).

-
 ##<a id="prereq"></a>Prerequisites

 To complete the steps in this article, you will need the following:

-
-* A Hadoop on HDInsight cluster (Linux or Windows-based) 
+* A Hadoop on HDInsight cluster (Linux or Windows-based)
-
-* A Hadoop on HDInsight cluster ( Windows-based)
-

 * [Curl](http://curl.haxx.se/)